jojo157/learning-platform/README.md

 ### Performance Testing

 Performance was tested using Lighthouse, one of Google's web developer tools.
 To improve the SEO of the app, I added a meta description.
-Additonally I added the attribute rel="noopener" to all 'a' elements to increase the app security.
+Additionally I added the attribute rel="noopener" to all 'a' elements to increase the app security.

-For the Library Page (home), the best practices score was 87% due to images been displayed with the incorrect aspect ration.
-I changed the css to preserve the aspect ratio of the images.
-This resulted in the best practives score increasing to 100% and improved the layout for user experience.
+For the Library Page (home), the best practices score was 87% due to images been displayed with the incorrect aspect ratio.
+I changed the CSS to preserve the aspect ratio of the images.
+This resulted in the best practices score increasing to 100% and improved the layout for user experience.

-example output from ligthhouse audit for page home
+example output from Ligthhouse audit for page home

 ![Home Page Audit Results](static/images/readme_images/homeAudit.png)

 The final results for each page are shown in the below table.